 Tips for keeping your humidifier clean

-- Use distilled or demineralized water.
-Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth.
+Use distilled or demineralized water.
+Tap water contains minerals that can lead to the growth of bacteria inside your humidifier.
 When released into the air, these minerals often appear as white dust on your furniture.
-It's also possible for you to breathe in some minerals that are spread into the air.
-Distilled or demineralized water has a much lower mineral content than does tap water.
-Also, use demineralization cartridges or filters if recommended by the manufacturer.
+You also might breathe in some minerals that are spread into the air.
+Distilled or demineralized water has much fewer minerals than does tap water.
+Also, use demineralization cartridges or filters if the maker of the humidifier suggests doing so.

 Change humidifier water often too.
 Don't let film or other types of buildup form inside a humidifier.
 Unplug the device first.
 Then empty the water tank, dry the inside surfaces and refill it with clean water.
 Do this every day if you can.
 These steps are very important if you use a cool-mist or ultrasonic humidifier.

 Clean humidifiers every three days.
 Unplug the humidifier before you clean it.
 Remove any mineral buildup or film from the tank or other parts of the humidifier with a 3% hydrogen peroxide solution.
 You can buy this at pharmacies.
 Some humidifier makers suggest you use chlorine bleach or other disinfectants.